Female Horse Racing Reporters

 Gina Bryce

-Gina has written on a freelance basis for the Racing Post, The Irish Field and Thoroughbred Owner Breeder magazine and while boasting a broad racing knowledge she specialises particularly on the bloodstock side of the industry.
+Gina has written freelance for the Racing Post, The Irish Field, and Thoroughbred Owner Breeder magazine.
+While boasting a broad racing knowledge, she specialises particularly in the bloodstock side of the industry.

-Here is Gina Bryce interviewing me at Qatar Racing Club after winning with Flaming Rib, trained by Hugo Palmer.
+Here is Gina Bryce interviewing me at the Qatar Racing Club after I won with Flaming Rib, trained by Hugo Palmer.

 Gina Bryce Interviews Dooley Thoroughbreds Owner James Dooley